The frog model on Galton-Watson trees: Harmonic measure and return probability

-\begin{proof} We begin by defining the following quantities: First, let $\tilde{p}(v,u)$ represent the probability that simple random walk on $T(v)$ beginning at $v$ ever hits $u$.
+\begin{proof}[Proof of Lemma \ref{lem:crphmjg}] We begin by defining the following quantities: First, let $\tilde{p}(v,u)$ represent the probability that simple random walk on $T(v)$ beginning at $v$ ever hits $u$.
 In addition, we define $\tilde{p}(u,\infty)$ to be the probability that random walk on $T(v)$ beginning at $u$ eventually escapes through one of the children of $u$.
-Turning to random walk on $T$, we let $p(v,u)$ be defined as in the remark following Proposition \ref{pr:iteratejg}, and we define $p(v,-\infty)$ to be the probability that random walk beginning at $v$ eventually escapes through one of the children of the root other than the parent of $v$.
+Turning to random walk on $T$, we let $p(v,u)$ be the probability a simple random walk starting at $v$ ever hits $u$, and we define $p(v,-\infty)$ to be the probability that random walk beginning at $v$ eventually escapes through one of the children of the root other than the parent of $v$.
 Now noting that ${\sf HARM}_{T(v)}(u)=\tilde{p}(v,u)\cdot\tilde{p}(u,\infty)$ and $p_0(u)=p(u,v)\cdot p(v,-\infty)$, we see that in order to complete the proof it will suffice to show that each of the two parts of the product expression are bounded away from $0$.

 Looking first at the quantity $\frac{p(u,v)}{\tilde{p}(v,u)}$, we define $p^*(u,v)$ and $\tilde{p}^*(v,u)$ to be the probabilities that random walk on $T(v)$ beginning at $u$ ($v$ respectively) reaches $v$ ($u$ respectively) without first returning to its starting position, and note that